AprilKopec/MiCufunction/README.md

 `function` opens a code block and will produce a `.mcfunction` file that implements the contents of the code block.

 ## wait
 `wait` takes a duration, which can be written in either ticks or seconds.
 If using ticks you can either just write an integer or write an integer with t appended.
 If using seconds you append s to the integer.
 So `20`, `20t`, and `1s` all do the same thing.
 You can also do `1.5s`, which gets casted to an integer number of ticks.
-(Probably just don't do this for now until I verify how rounding works.)
+(Probably use ticks rather than fractional seconds if rounding might cause issues.)

 `wait` is supported inside functions, `if` blocks, and `else` blocks.
 Do not put `wait` inside a `duration` block.